-"We don't look at defending as Duke starts this one, as defend-Duke will begin defense of its anything because it is a different ing champion and No. 1.
+The foursome was part of a Kansas, Oklahoma State, Utah, Connecticut, Georgetown, Alateams were: Iowa, Wake Forest, Taking second place at the Georgia Tech, Arizona State and UNLV started last season just anything because it is a different ing champion and No. 1.
 The Runteam, even though we have a lot of nin' Rebels went undefeated until guys back," Duke coach Mike Duke stopped them in the national Krzyzewski said.
-"Each year is semifinals, and they won't be eligdifferent, just like it has been in the ible for the tournament this year as part of a settlement with the Arkansas, with three first-place NCAA over a 13-year case involvfor the NCAA tournament after the 1987-88 season. serving a two-year ban for violations under Eddie Sutton, was with one.
+"Each year is semifinals, and they won't be eligdifferent, just like it has been in the ible for the tournament this year as part of a settlement with the Arkansas, with three first-place NCAA over a 13-year case involvvotes and 1,390 points, was third, ing coach Jerry Tarkanian. the first of three teams from the UNLV, which lost all five starters, Southeastern Conference in spots isn't in the rankings for the first 3-6.
+Kentucky, which is eligible time since the preseason poll of for the NCAA tournament after the 1987-88 season.